ServiceNow/example-restclient-myworkapp-ios/README.md

 --------------------------------------------------------------------------

 ## About the application
-This is a native iOS application which makes HTTP calls to the **Task Tracker** Scripted REST API to get the list of tasks assigned to the logged-in user and allow them to add comments.
+This is a native iOS application which makes HTTP calls to the **Task Tracker** Scripted REST API to get the list of tasks assigned to the logged-in user and to allow the user to add comments.

 ### Functional flow

 #### 1. Login
 The app tries to login using previous authentication information stored in the iOS Keychain.
-If not available it displays the login screen.
+If not available, the app displays the login screen.

 ![Login](/images/login.png)

-The login screen prompts you to input your ServiceNow instance name (e.g. if your instance URL is https://myinstance.service-now.com, then enter `myinstance` into the Instance text box).
+The login screen prompts you to input your ServiceNow instance name.
+For example, if your instance URL is https://myinstance.service-now.com, then enter `myinstance` into the Instance text box.

 Enter the user ID and password for a user on the instance.
-This application uses Basic Authentication to manage user authentication against the ServiceNow REST API.
+This application uses Basic Authentication to manage user authentication with the ServiceNow REST API.
 When a user enters credentials, an HTTP GET call is made to retrieve the user account from the `sys_user` table using the REST Table API.
 This call establishes a session with the ServiceNow instance.

 On successful login the app stores authentication info (instance, username, and password) into the iOS keychain and then transitions to the task list view.
 On login failure, the user is directed to the login screen to reenter credentials.

 After login, the application displays the tasks assigned to the user grouped by task type.
-The application is using the **Task Tracker API** to retrieve the list of tasks from ServiceNow.
-The logged in user must have access to view these tasks (e.g., Incidents, Problems, Tickets) for them to be returned in the REST API and subsequently displayed in the 'MyWork App'.
+The application uses the **Task Tracker API** to retrieve the list of tasks from ServiceNow.
+The logged in user must have access to view the tasks (such as Incidents, Problems, Tickets) for those tasks to be returned in the REST API and subsequently displayed in the 'MyWork App'.

 **> REST API Call:** Get user details (Table API)
 ```